Hulkling: Meeting Captain Marvel

 Hulkling contacts the mysteriously revived Captain Marvel to confront him about his identity as Mar-Vell's son.
 Mar-Vell confirms the Super Skrull's story concerning Teddy's origins and that he could be Teddy's father, though he was unaware of Teddy's existence because he and the Skrull Princess Anelle never saw each other again.
 Mar-Vell comforts a frustrated Teddy, who is upset at Mar-Vell's intention to return to the past, expressing an interest in spending more time with him before he dies.
 Later, Teddy asserts that he never saw Mar-Vell alive again.

 Teddy exhibits frustration with being essentially orphaned during the events of "Family Matters" and his hopes of establishing a father-son relationship with Mar-Vell, his last remaining parent.
 Later storylines reveal that the "revived" Captain Marvel that Teddy met was a Skrull imposter named Khn'nr, intended by Skrull scientists to impersonate the original Kree soldier.
 Due to some misprogramming, the Skrull actually believed himself to be Mar-Vell.

 In the Children's Crusade: Young Avengers One Shot a future version of Teddy is shown to have taken up the mantle of Captain Marvel wearing a version of his father's classic costume with the white and green coloring of his original Kree uniform.

 Secret Invasion

 The Young Avengers confront a group of rampaging super-powered Skrulls.
-He tries to use his Skrull heritage to calm them but is instead battered down with energy blasts.
+Hulkling tries to use his Skrull heritage to calm them, but is instead battered down with energy blasts.
 It was revealed that Veranke and a few higher up in position of the invasion have specifically ordered Teddy's death, without informing the soldiers of his royal heritage, for fear that it could confuse and divide the loyalties of their soldiers.
 Teddy is saved from execution at the last second by Xavin.
-With the aid of Xavin, Speed and Wiccan, Hulkling survives an attack by X'iv, a Skrull assassin with the powers of Daredevil, Elektra, and Cloak and Dagger.
+With the aid of Xavin, Speed and Wiccan, Hulkling survives an attack by X'iv, a Skrull assassin working for Chrell with the powers of Daredevil, Elektra, and Cloak and Dagger.

 Later a Skrull reveals to Hulkling, Wiccan, and Hawkeye that taking over the Earth was the last chance they had since all their planets have been destroyed.